taras-z/led-brick/README.md

 ### Control unit

-The unit main functions are generating images based on predefined algorithms and audio signals.
+The unit main function is generating images based on predefined algorithms and audio signals.
 Moreover, the unit calibrates an element lightness in the Display Unit and watches for failures in the Display Unit.

 The unit has internal connections with other units:
 1. with the Interface Unit for receiving control and audio signals in digital form.